McKinney v. Arizona

 McKinney v.
-Arizona, 589 U.S. ___ (2020), is a Supreme Court of the United States decision concerning how an appellate court handles sentencing after an Edding's error is identified – an error in which a person deciding a sentence in a capital punishment does not consider all mitigating evidence.
-It ruled that the state appellate court, rather than a jury, should reweigh the mitigating and aggravating factors in a habeas corpus review.
+Arizona, 589 U.S. 139 (2020), is a Supreme Court of the United States decision in which the court held that an appellate court—not a jury—must reweigh the mitigating and aggravating factors in a death-penalty habeas corpus case after an Eddings error is identified.
+An Eddings error is when a person deciding a sentence in a capital punishment does not consider all mitigating evidence.